 Bella Li is a poet and visual artist.
-Her craft is impeccable and beautiful; her 'way' is warm, witty, light, serious, penetrating, evocative.
-She is a good friend, and when she asked if she could launch her latest book - Lost Lake (Vagabond Press, 2018) - at the studio, I was pleased and full of yes.
-What eventuated was a sunny Sunday afternoon launch, and an exhibition called 'House, floating' (part of the 2018 Craft Cubed program).
-Bella had a selection of images from her book printed for display and I created a series of objects reflecting or inspired by those found in the pages of Lost Lake.
+Her craft is impeccable and beautiful.
+Her 'way' is warm, witty, light, serious, penetrating, evocative.
+She is a good friend, and when she asked if she could launch her latest book - Lost Lake (Vagabond Press, 2018) - at the studio, it led to one of the most fruitful half hours in memory, as we plotted a collaboration.
+The eventuation of this was a sunny Sunday afternoon launch, and an exhibition called 'House, floating' (part of the 2018 Craft Cubed program).
+Bella had a selection of images from her book printed for display and I created a series of objects mimicking or inspired by those found in the pages of Lost Lake.
 I've just posted images of some of the work.
 Most were made using papier-mâché techniques although there are a couple of soft textile objects, too.

 I'm not a patient person but I really enjoy slow labour crafts.
 I listened to 'A Little Life' while making these pieces, which is an extremely long book.
 I learnt a little about Chinese guardian lions (also known, perhaps inappropriately, as 'Foo' or 'Fu dogs'), although there is conflicting information about them, which I may have passed on to various of the studio's visitors.
 I learnt that octagons are hard won.
 I thought a lot about my art practice, worried that it is too diverse, had many moments of glee.